 The Directors evaluate estimates and judgments incorporated into the financial report based on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the Group.

-Key estimates - share-based payments transactions
+Key estimates - share-based payment transactions

 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using either a binomial or a trinomial model, using the assumptions detailed in Note 23.
+The fair value is determined using either a Black-Scholes, a binomial or a trinomial model, using the assumptions detailed in Note 23.

-Key judgements - tax losses
+Key judgments - tax losses

-Given the Company's and each individual entities' history of losses, the Group first recognised a deferred tax asset with regard to unused tax losses and other temporary differences in the prior financial year.
-The Directors have determined the Group will generate sufficient taxable income against which the unused tax losses and other temporary differences can be utilised.
+Given the Company's and each individual entities' history of losses, the Group has not recognised a deferred tax asset with regard to unused tax losses and other temporary differences until this year.
+For the first time, the Directors have determined the Group will generate sufficient taxable income against which the unused tax losses and other temporary differences can be utilised.
 The value of tax losses both recognised and not recognised is included in Note 3.